Download This Sample

 Sign Me Up

-- The most popular theory about the origin of April Fool’s Day involves the French calendar reform of the sixteenth century.
-In 1564 France reformed its calendar, moving the start of the year from the end of March to January 1.
+- Amidst being celebrated for centuries in many parts of the world, the origin of April Fools’ Day is still uncertain.
+The most popular theory about the origin of April Fools’ Day involves the French calendar reform of the sixteenth century.
+In 1564, France reformed its calendar, moving the start of the year from the end of March to January 1.
 The people who failed to keep up with the change, who stubbornly clung to the old calendar system and continued to celebrate the New Year during the week that fell between March 25th and April 1st, had jokes played on them.

 - In the United States, the pranks last all day, but in other countries they only take place until noon.

-- A Joker, Court Jester, or Jokester have become the images associated with April Fool’s Day.
+- A Joker, a Court Jester, and a Jokester have become the images associated with April Fool’s Day.

 - Some people spend a lot of money and time planning elaborate jokes.